platform9/cloud-provider-rackspace/README.md

 ## How to run locally.

 1. In order to test your changes you will need a cloudspace.
-If you dont have a cloudspace then create one.
+If you don't have a cloudspace then create one.
 2. Obtain the kubeconfig for your cloudspace.
-We will later use this to create a Kubernetes sresource for our testing.
+We will later use this to create a Kubernetes resource for our testing.
 3. Identity namespace for your KDU on staging cluster.
 4. Identify the cloud-provider deployment which is responsible for your cloudspace in the namespace obtained from step-3.
 5. Scale down the cloud-provider deployment for your cloudspace to zero.